Halbs: Location

 Halbs lies 3 km north of Westerburg on a bank in the middle of a wooded and field area.
 Since 1972 it has belonged to what was then the newly founded Verbandsgemeinde of Westerburg, a kind of collective municipality.

 Neighbouring communities

 Bordering on Halbs are Ailertchen, Hergenroth and Stahlhofen am Wiesensee.

 Politics

 The municipal council is made up of 9 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 7 June 2009.

 Economy and infrastructure

+Halbs access to the public transport is through the local bus lines 464, 477, 480 and 965.

+Halbs is located in the fare zone number 440 of the transport association Verkehrsverbund Rhein-Mosel (VRM).

 North of the community runs Bundesstraße 255, leading from Montabaur to Herborn.
 The nearest Autobahn interchange is Diez on the A 3 (Cologne-Frankfurt).

-Halbs also had a stop at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn) which is out of service for passenger trains, today the nearest accessibility to train service is Westerburg station at the Limburg-Altenkirchen railway (RB90).
+Halbs was connected to the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn), but nowadays this line between Montabaur and Wallmerod is only in service for fright trains and from Fehl-Ritzhausen to Rennerod station touristic Railbike tours take place, organized by the interest group IG Westerwald-Querbahn e.
+V. (IWQ).

+Today the nearest accessibility to train service is Westerburg station at the Limburg-Altenkirchen railway (RB90).

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.